kingcos/ChatGKD/README.md

 key:YOUR_API_KEY
 ```

-Then, enjoy.
+And, enjoy.

 ### For App

-Just replace your API key in `Utils/ChatGPTHelper.swift`:
+Replace your API key in `Utils/ChatGPTHelper.swift`:

 ```swift
 _api = ChatGPTAPI(apiKey: "YOUR_API_KEY")